Humbleness VS Humility: 5 Basic Differences

 Difference #1.
 The Beginning of Humbleness vs. Humility

-With humbleness and humility so closely related, we need to reach back to their origins to discover their differences.
+With humbleness and humility so closely related, we must return to their origins to discover their differences.

-Humbleness stems from a sense of low regard for oneself and a personal sense of modesty.
+Humbleness stems from low regard for oneself and a personal sense of modesty.
 There is an avoidance of arrogance.
 When you encounter someone exhibiting humbleness, you'll most likely notice they downplay their abilities and success.

-On the other hand, humility comes from a place of a person understanding their strengths and weaknesses, plus they appreciate the contributions of other people, whether on a personal or professional level.
+On the other hand, humility comes from a person's understanding of their strengths and weaknesses, as well as their appreciation of the contributions of other people, whether on a personal or professional level.

 Difference #2.
 Impact on Relationships

-Whether you're involved in a personal or professional relationship, the qualities you exhibit can affect that relationship either positively or negatively.
+Whether you're involved in a personal or professional relationship, the qualities you exhibit can positively or negatively affect that relationship.

 Humbleness can create a barrier in relationships if the person is continually self-deprecating.
 Fostering a healthy relationship takes balance, and while some humbleness is good, too much of it can be off-putting.

-On the other hand, humility can bring a relationship closer as the person encourages others to join in communication respectfully.
+Conversely, humility can bring a relationship closer as the person encourages others to communicate respectfully.

 Difference #3.
 Strength in Vulnerability